dlorch/reverse-linked-list/distributed-algorithms/README.md

 The following is an attempt to re-create the scenario from [Causal Order - Algorithm 1](https://raw.githubusercontent.com/dlorch/reverse-linked-list/master/distributed-algorithms/images/04-rb-49.png).
 First `p1` broadcasts a message `m1` (suppose the message says "Buy milk") to all its peers, but due to network delays can only reach itself and `p2`.
 Then, `p2` broadcasts a message `m2` (suppose it is "Sell milk").
-Note that the two messages are causally related - milk can only be sold once it has been bought.
-When `p2` broadcasts its message `m2`, it also includes its recent history, a sequence or list `[m1]` along with it. `p3` will thus receive `m2` along with the history `[m1]` and correctly deliver the messages in causal order.
+Note that the two messages are causally related.
+When `p2` broadcasts its message `m2`, it also includes its recent history, a sequence or list `[m1]`, along with it. `p3` will thus receive `m2` along with the history `[m1]` and correctly deliver the messages in causal order.

 Implementation of a *non-blocking* [causal order] protocol: